sithmel/json-key-value/README.md

 ### reviver

-The [JSON parse](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) method has an optional argument "reviver" that allows to transform the js object.
+The native [JSON parse](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) has an optional argument "reviver" that allows to transform the js object.
 This can't work on a sequence, and for this reason is provided as a separate function.

 ### pathConverter